arlofonseca/fivem-parking/README.md

    - [oxmysql](https://github.com/overextended/oxmysql)
    - [ox_core](https://github.com/overextended/ox_core)
    - [ox_lib](https://github.com/overextended/ox_lib)
-   - [ox_target](https://github.com/overextended/ox_lib) is not required but provides additional functionality
+   - [ox_target](https://github.com/overextended/ox_target) is not required but provides additional functionality
 2. Download or clone the repo with `git clone https://github.com/bebomusa/bgarage`.
-3. Add `ensure bgarage` to where your resources are being started.
+3. Execute the queries in `sql/install.sql` in your database.
-4. Execute the queries in `sql/install.sql` in your database.
+4. Include `start bgarage` where your resources are being started.
 5. Adjust `config.lua` to fit your needs.

 ## Usage

 ### Commands

-### `/v buy`
+#### `/v buy`

 - Use this command to acquire a parking spot location.
-You can use this command from *any* location, and each time it is executed, you will secure ownership of a parking spot at that specific location.
+You can use this command from any location, and each time it is executed, you will secure ownership of a parking spot at that specific location.

-### `/v park`
+#### `/v park`

-- Using this command will park your vehicle and securely stored in your vehicle garage.
+- Executing this command will park your vehicle securely, storing it in your vehicle garage.

-### `/v list`
+#### `/v list`

 - Displays a menu that includes a comprehensive list of your owned vehicles, indicating whether they are parked or located in the vehicle impound.
 If you choose to retrieve a vehicle from this list, it will reappear at the location where you executed the `/v buy` command.
 However, it is important to note that this does not permit the removal of vehicles in the 'impound' state.
 Instead, it tells you to retrieve your vehicle from the vehicle impound location.

-### `/impound`
+#### `/impound`

-- A command restricted to specific job roles, used to relocate vehicles to the vehicle impound, placing them in the 'impound' state.
+- This command is limited to specific job roles, utilized for relocating vehicles to the vehicle impound and placing them in the 'impound' state.

-### `/admincar`
+#### `/admincar`

-- This is a group-restricted command designed for the purpose of saving the current vehicle you are sitting in to the database and your vehicle garage.
+- A command restricted to a specific group, intended to save the current vehicle you are seated in to both the database and your personal vehicle garage.

-### `/givevehicle [model] [targetId]`
+#### `/givevehicle [model] [targetId]`

-- Ace-restricted command designed to facilitate the insertion of vehicles into the database and another player(s) vehicle garage.
+- Ace-restricted command specifically created to streamline the insertion of vehicles into the database and the vehicle garage of another player or players.

 ### Exported Functions (server)

-### `addVehicle`
+#### `addVehicle`

 - Add a vehicle to the system.